I've never heard of this private school option before. Is that the same thing as an umbrella school or a 600 school?

 Like every other private school in Florida, Florida Unschoolers is required to submit an annual report called the Annual Database Survey.
 This is done online with a follow-up notarized copy mailed to the State Department of Education.

-In the Database Survey every private school is asked to confirm basic information about the school (address, owner’s name, whether the school is a boarding school or not, etc.) and information about the students.
-The information about the students is a headcount -- a count of students broken out by grade range -- that’s all.
-No personal information about you or your child is provided to the State DOE -- no names, no Social Security Number, no attendance counts -- nothing but the number of students enrolled, broken out by grade range.
+In the Database Survey every private school is asked to confirm basic information about the school (address, owner’s name, whether the school is a boarding school or not, etc.) and a count of the number of students enrolled.
+No information about your individual child is included.

 What if I move out of state or want to change schools or homeschooling options?